peterhinch/micropython_eeprom/flash/FLASH.md

 ```python
 machine.Pin.board.EN_3V3.value(1)
 ```
-Other platforms may vary.
+Other platforms may vary but the Cypress chips require a 3.3V supply.

 ## 2.1 SPI Bus

 The devices support baudrates up to 50MHz.
 In practice MicroPython targets do not support such high rates.
 In testing I found it necessary to specify 5MHz otherwise erratic results occurred.
 This was probably because of my breadboard test setup.
-On a PCB I would hope to run at a sunbstantially higher rate.
-The SPI bus is fast: wiring should be short and direct.
+I have a PCB in manufacture and hope to run at 20MHz.
+For now code samples specify 5MHz.
+SPI bus wiring should be short and direct.

 # 3. Files